All Episodes

 It's the Tea Party world, but not everyone is buying their vision.

-Now this is not an editorial.
+Now, this is not an editorial.

 It's supposed to be a news article.

-And when the AP writes that not everyone is buying their vision, or something, that means they disapprove of it, and they manage to find a couple of people to quote who share their disapproval.
+And when the AP writes that not everyone is buying their vision or something, that means they disapprove of it and they manage to find a couple of people to quote who share their disapproval.

-Their premise and their narrative starts with them, and then they go out and try to find a couple people.
+It means that the disapproval starts with AP, their premise and their narrative starts with them, and then they go out and try to find a couple people.

 This is AP creating a story.

-And what we have here is the associated press raging at a bunch of people who are passing laws which would, for example, ignore U.S. laws.
+And what we have here is the Associated Press raging at a bunch of people who are passing laws which would, for example, ignore U.S. laws.

 What the hell is going on?

-We have the president of the United States himself is saying that law doesn't count anymore.
+We have the President of the United States himself is saying that law doesn't count anymore.

 I'm not going to defend that law, the Defense of Marriage Act.